Wafik El-Deiry, M.D., Ph.D., Interim Director, Cancer Institute, Associate Director for Translational Research

 Dr. O'Leary has more than 25 years of experience as a research administrator at an NCI-designated Cancer Center.
 From 1984 through June 2009, he served as the administrator of the University of Virginia Cancer Center.
 During that time he worked for three Center Directors and was responsible for the initial CCSG submission and four successful competing renewals of the University of Virginia CCSG.
 The Administration Core he directed received scores of "Outstanding" in the last three competitive renewals.
 Dr. O'Leary's academic training is in medical sociology, with an emphasis on health planning and research methodology.
 Since 1987, he has been a member of the Cancer Center Administrators Forum (CCAF), the national organization of administrators of NCI-designated cancer centers.
 As a member of the CCAF, he has given presentations on Shared Cores, strategies for promoting clinical trials and preparation of CCSG applications.
 From 1998-2002, he served on the four-person Executive Committee of this organization.
 Dr. O'Leary has also been an active participant in the American Association of Cancer Institutes and was on the program planning committee for the national meeting in 2008-09.
 Dr. O'Leary has served as an external consultant for several NCI -designated Cancer Centers including: Wake Forest, University of California-Irvine, University of Florida, University of Colorado and Dan Duncan Baylor University Cancer Center.
 His many years of experience collaborating with other NCI Cancer Center Administrators and NCI Cancer Center staff have been very useful in the development of PSHCI.

 Dr. O'Leary is responsible for coordinating research activities; providing oversight of shared resources preparation and monitoring of the Cancer Center budget; acquisition of equipment and supplies; employee relations; committee organization; management of grants and contracts; hiring and supervision of supporting staff; supervision of data collection and analysis; and supervision of computer facilities.
-He assists Dr. Loughran and other PSHCI administrators in the recruitment of new faculty.
-His other responsibilities include administration of other research programs; the Commonwealth Tobacco Research Settlement Projects; the National Functional Genomics Center, oversight of professional and public education programs; community outreach; liaisons with volunteer organizations such as the American Cancer Society; development activities, including the support of Dr. Loughran and others in preparing applications to foundations and private benefactors; and the preparation of progress reports on gifts.
+He assists the PSHCI Director and other PSHCI administrators in the recruitment of new faculty.
+His other responsibilities include administration of other research programs; the Commonwealth Tobacco Research Settlement Projects; the National Functional Genomics Center, oversight of professional and public education programs; community outreach; liaisons with volunteer organizations such as the American Cancer Society; development activities, including preparation of applications to foundations and private benefactors; and the preparation of progress reports on gifts.